 Citrus oils, especially Sweet Orange Essential Oil blend well with the spice oils.
 Some individuals like me also enjoy blending mints with the citrus and woody oils.
 Orange essential oil is especially abundant and is one of the most affordable of essential oils.
 It has few contraindications and most people love the aroma.
 During the chilly fall months, I love combining a few drops of ginger, cinnamon, clove, and/or patchouli with Orange, Mandarin or Tangerine.
 Working with the other citrus oils like Bergamot, Lemon, Lime and Grapefruit and the oils in the above list can lead to some lovely combinations.

 My focus within this article is in selecting oils for diffusion.
 When creating blends and topical products that you apply to your skin, remember that many of the spice oils can cause skin irritation and should be used as incredibly low dilutions, if at all.
 For more information, read Essential Oils That May Cause Dermal Irritation and Skin Sensitization.

 Do not take any oils internally and do not apply undiluted essential oils, absolutes, CO2s or other concentrated essences onto the skin without advanced essential oil knowledge or consultation from a qualified aromatherapy practitioner.
 For general dilution information, read AromaWeb's Guide to Diluting Essential Oils.
-If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use essential oils only under the proper guidance of a qualified aromatherapy practitioner.
-Use extreme caution when using oils with children and give children only the gentlest oils at extremely low doses.
-It is safest to consult a qualified aromatherapy practitioner before using essential oils with children.
-A skin patch test should be conducted prior to using an essential oil that you've never used before.
-Instructions on conducting a skin patch test and more safety information can be found by visiting the Essential Oil Safety Information page.
-For very in-depth information on essential oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.
+If you are pregnant, epileptic, have liver damage, have cancer, or have any other medical problem, use oils only under the proper guidance of a qualified aromatherapy practitioner.
+Use extreme caution when using oils with children and be sure to first read the recommended dilution ratios for children.
+Consult a qualified aromatherapy practitioner before using oils with children, the elderly, if you have medical issues or are taking medications.
+Before using this or any essential oil, carefully read AromaWeb's Essential Oil Safety Information page.
+For in-depth information on oil safety issues, read Essential Oil Safety by Robert Tisserand and Rodney Young.